Kajabi vs Thinkific 2026: Choosing Your Ideal Course Platform

 Pricing breakdown at every tier

-- Basic: Starts at $36/month.
-Unlimited courses, students, custom domain, drip content, email marketing integrations, coupons.
+- Basic Plan: Starts around $49/month ($36/month annual).
+Unlimited courses, unlimited students, custom domain, drip content, email integrations, coupons.

 Ease of use and learning curve